google/libprotobuf-mutator/README.md

 }
 ```

 Optional: Use seed if callback uses random numbers.
-It may help later with debuggin.
+It may help later with debugging.

 ## UTF-8 strings
 "proto2" and "proto3" handle invalid UTF-8 strings differently.
 In both cases